graceli/thesis/academic_background_for_comprehensive.md

 - biomaterial applications - this is interesting ... can we take all of our data is use that for creating new biomaterials?

+Sarah's defense questions:
+- her committee
+- boris
+- ray kapral
+- shekhar garde
+- chris yip
+- fred keely
+- regis

+1) Why was MC not used?
+- MC is not good for use with explicit solvent?
+- What are other reasons?
+    - Sarah said she'd have to test that ...

+2) Questions relating to experiments that were done on elastin under different experimental conditions and what the stress strain curve was tropoelastin?

+3) Show that ST obeys detailed balance